passas/Cloud-Computing-Applications-and-Services/1.InstallSwap_Manually/README.md

 > [!CAUTION]
 >
-> The IP stands for the machine where the user can sign in himself; as the VM#node1 where the app will be further installed.
+> The IP stands for the machine where the user can sign in himself; as the ip of VM#node2 where the app will be further installed.
 ```
 CREATE USER 'miguel'@'192.168.56.102' IDENTIFIED BY 'passinas';
 GRANT ALL PRIVILEGES ON swap.* TO 'miguel'@'192.168.56.102' WITH GRANT OPTION;